OWASP/ASVS/5.0/en/0x97-Appendix-V_Cryptography.md

 #### Approved Cipher Modes ONLY for Data Storage (block encryption on disk)

-Implementations of disk-level block encryption MUST choose from the following list, in order of preference:
+The following disk-level block encryption modes are approved and are listed in order of preference:

 | AES Disk Encryption Mode | Reference | L1 | L2 | L3 |
 |--|--|--|--|--|